sgaul/opportunity/index.md

 ### Town data: economic climate

-'Economic climate' was defined for the original Opportunity Index as 'the change in jobs within 5 miles from 2005 to 2008,' using data from ESRI Business Analyst.
+"Economic climate" was defined for the original Opportunity Index as "the change in jobs within 5 miles from 2005 to 2008," using data from ESRI Business Analyst.
 In order to not rely on proprietary data sources, like Business Analyst, this index relies on data from the [Quarterly Census of Earnings and Wages](http://www1.ctdol.state.ct.us/lmi/) series from the Bureau of Labor Statistics.
 Data from this series is a direct census of employment from wage records reported by town.
-The index uses 2009 to 2012 as the timeframe, as the msot recent available at the time of this update.
+The index uses 2009 to 2012 as the timeframe, as the most recent available at the time of this update.

 As in the prior Opportunity Index, the job change data has some outlier values, particularly for small towns (for example, Barkhamsted, where employment doubled from 616 to 1145 people over the three years).
-These are noticeable in the summary stats reported below, but the effect of this should be minimized when combined with the other index components which are largely uncorrelated with this measure of economic climate.
+These are noticeable in the summary stats reported below, but the effect of this should be minimized when combined with the other index components that are largely uncorrelated with this measure of economic climate.

 ### Employment Access and Diversity Indices
 The final two variables provide new measures for access to employment and the diversity of local job markets.
 Data for both of these indices are drawn from the [Location Affordability Index](http://www.locationaffordability.info/) (LAI).
 LAI values are reported at the block group level for metro areas in Connecticut, but for the Opportunity Index the metro-level results are combined and aggregated at the census tract level in order to combine with the other variables.